Numerics88/n88ParaViewPlugins/Build-Linux.md

 Launch a t2.xlarge (4 CPUs, 16 GiB) and configure with default details except including 50GB of data (possibly smaller is OK, but it's a pain when running out of disk space during the build).
 Choose an existing key pair or use an old one if you already created one for AWS.
-Name your EC2 instance (e.g. "paraview").
+You might want to name your EC2 instance (e.g. "paraview").

 The machine is described here as: